Mutual Coupling Aware Channel Estimation for RIS-Aided Multi-User mmWave Systems: Phase Shift Matrix Design

 \section{Phase Shift Matrix Design}

 The performance of the OMP-based channel estimation is strongly influenced by the orthogonality of the equivalent dictionary.
 To this end, we optimize the RIS phase shift training matrices to generate approximately orthogonal dictionaries.
 Specifically, \( \mathbf{\Theta}_{\mathrm{cv},k} \in \mathbb{C}^{M \times \tau_{k}}\) (\( \forall k \in \mathcal{K} \)) are designed to enhance the ability of OMP and mitigate the influence of MC effect to recover the sparse vectors \( \mathbf{b}_{k,l} \) in problems defined by Eqs.~\eqref{eq21} and~\eqref{eq30}.
-Without loss of generality, we focus on the design of \( \mathbf{\Theta}_{\mathrm{cv},1} \) as a representative case.

-Our approach is inspired by the theoretical result in~\cite{ref25}, which states that successful recovery of the sparse signal \( \mathbf{b}_{1,l} \) via OMP is guaranteed when the following condition holds:
+Our approach is inspired by the theoretical result in~\cite{ref25}, which states that successful recovery of the sparse signal \( \mathbf{b}_{k,l} \) via OMP is guaranteed when the following condition holds:

-where \( \upsilon \) denotes the mutual coherence of equivalent dictionary \( \mathbf{D}_{1} = \mathbf{\Theta}_{\mathrm{mc},1}^{\mathrm{H}} \left( \tilde{\mathbf{A}}_{M,1}^{\mathrm{*}} \otimes \tilde{\mathbf{A}}_{M} \right) \in \mathbb{C}^{\tau_{1} \times DD_1}\), given by
+where \( \upsilon \) denotes the mutual coherence of equivalent dictionary \( \mathbf{D}_{k} = \mathbf{\Theta}_{\mathrm{mc},k}^{\mathrm{H}} \left( \tilde{\mathbf{A}}_{M,k}^{\mathrm{*}} \otimes \tilde{\mathbf{A}}_{M} \right) \in \mathbb{C}^{\tau_{k} \times DD_k}\), given by

-The condition in Eq.~\eqref{eq37} indicates that the dictionary \( \mathbf{D}_{1} \) should exhibit low mutual coherence, i.e., its columns should be approximately orthogonal.
+The condition in Eq.~\eqref{eq37} indicates that the dictionary \( \mathbf{D}_{k} \) should exhibit low mutual coherence, i.e., its columns should be approximately orthogonal.
 This leads to the following optimization problem:

 The unconstrained version of Problem~\eqref{eq38} was previously studied in~\cite{ref26}, and the approach therein was extended to handle the unit-modulus constraint in~\cite{ref15}.
 Building on these works, a more concise formulation for the objective is adopted.
 Observe that